 Step 1.
 Make a list of what you think you need

-If your anything like me, going grocery shopping when your hungry is a recipe for disaster.
+If you’re anything like me, going grocery shopping when you’re hungry is a recipe for disaster.
 You end up with a shopping trolley full of things you don’t really need.
 The same can be said for furnishing an apartment – Before you run off to the closest IKEA or department stores, you should critically analyse what you actually need.
 If not, you can easily find yourself surrounded by junk which you never use, and which you don’t value.
 Take a look at the list below and modify it as you see fit!

 - Pot and frying pan